19hours/sg-statutes/Acts/Employment Act.md

 [Act 26 of 2013 wef 01/04/2014]

+[Act 27 of 2015 wef 22/08/2015]

 (5) No employee shall, by reason of subsection (4), receive double any housing allowance or food allowance.

 [32/2008]

 (6) Subsection (4) shall not apply to an employee who is employed by the Government or a statutory body in any of the essential services as defined under Part III of the Criminal Law (Temporary Provisions) Act (Cap.
 67), but —

-(a) any such employee may, notwithstanding subsection (1), be required by his employer to work on a holiday or part thereof to which he would otherwise be entitled under that subsection; and
+(a) any such employee may, notwithstanding subsection (1), be required by his employer to work on a public holiday or part thereof to which he would otherwise be entitled under that subsection; and

+[Act 27 of 2015 wef 22/08/2015]

-(b) in any such case, he shall be given a day or part of a day off, as the case may be, in substitution for the holiday or part thereof.
+(b) in any such case, he shall be given a day or part of a day off, as the case may be, in substitution for the public holiday or part thereof.

 [32/2008]

+[Act 27 of 2015 wef 22/08/2015]

-(7) For the purposes of this section if any such holiday falls on a half working day, the gross or basic rate of pay payable shall be that of a full working day.
+(7) For the purposes of this section if any public holiday falls on a half working day, the gross or basic rate of pay payable shall be that of a full working day.

 [32/2008]

+[Act 27 of 2015 wef 22/08/2015]

 ### Sick leave